-Council contributed $30,000 to help bring the festival to Napier.
-The $30K primarily funded the flights to bring the artists to Napier.
+NCC contributed $30,000 to help bring the festival to the city.
 Numerous sponsors have contributed towards accommodation, food, paint, scaffolding and equipment.
 The artists provided their time and art for free.

 Disclaimers and Copyright